-2 killed and 17 others injured in Kentucky high school shooting
+Kentucky school shooting: 2 students killed, 17 injured

 Fourteen people were wounded, two of them fatally, after a shooter opened fire Tuesday morning at Marshall County High School, Gov. Matt Bevin said at a news conference.
 Another five people sustained other injuries.

 A 15-year-old male student was arrested at the scene and will be charged with murder and attempted murder, Bevin said.
+Marshall County Attorney Jeff Edwards said it's likely the suspect will be charged as an adult, but his name won't be released unless he's indicted.

-The slain victims were a boy and a girl, both 15 years old.
-The girl died at the scene and the boy died at a hospital, Kentucky State Police Commissioner Richard W. Sanders said.
-The conditions of the injured students were not immediately known.
+Authorities identified the slain victims as Bailey Holt and Preston Cope, both 15 years old.
+Bailey died at the high school and Preston died at Vanderbilt University Medical Center in Nashville, according to State Police Commissioner Richard W. Sanders.

 Sanders said the suspect, armed with a handgun, walked into the school at 8:57 a.m.
 ET and started shooting.